 Greetings, fellow scientists.
-When the trailer for The Hate U Give dropped last week, we at FYA were lady-balls-to-the-walls excited, so we’d be remiss if we didn’t analysis the ever-loving shizz out of this trailer before we have to wait three and a half more months for the movie’s release on October 19 (on my grandmother’s birthday, no less.
+When the trailer for the film adaptation of Angie Thomas’ The Hate U Give dropped last week, we at FYA were lady-balls-to-the-walls excited, so we’d be remiss if we didn’t analysis the ever-loving shizz out of this trailer before we have to wait three and a half more months for the movie’s release on October 19 (on my grandmother’s birthday, no less.
 Happy birthday, grandma—you know not what you receive that day).

 So snap on your gloves and goggles and let’s grab our magnifying glasses to scour every inch of our specimen.
 First, it in its entirety: